snrnats/doc-centre/docfx_project/pro/api/shipments/creating_shipments.md

 >
 > If you do not pass a value for an optional property when making an **Update Shipment** request then PRO will not store any value for that property, even if that property had a value before you updated the shipment.

 You cannot update a shipment that has already been allocated, because PRO uses a shipment's current details to decide the carrier services that that shipment can be allocated to.
-You would first need to deallocate an allocated shipment in order to update it.

 > [!NOTE]
 >